UAT-IGDA-Academic-Chapter/enhance-jam-2024/README.md

 ## General Guidelines
 - Adhere to the [UAT Code of Conduct](https://www.uat.edu/uat-policies)
 - Be respectful of your fellow jammers

+### Version Control
+#### - Branching
+All newly created branches should be branched off of `develop`.
+Branch names for features should be formatted as `feature/<feature-name>`.
+Branch names for art assets should be formatted as `art/asset-collection-name`.

 ### Programming Style Guide
 If using **GDScript**,
 - Simply follow the official [GDScript style guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html).